wrycu/paranoia2017/README.md

 It's made by me, for my gaming group and is not officially sanctioned in any way, shape, or form.

-The system contains no proprietary content and requires the usage of physical or digital rule books to use.
+The system aspires to contain no proprietary content and requires the usage of physical or digital rule books to use.